Stability of Majorana zero modes with quantum optical lattices: Abstract

 \section{Abstract}

 I analyze the emergence of Majorana zero modes (MZM) in a one dimensional ultracold fermionic system confined by an optical lattice inside a high-Q cavity.
 This forms a quantum optical lattice due to the cavity backaction, with emergent long range interactions controlled by the light pumped into the system and thus long range pairing.
-I investigate the possibility of formation and emergence of edge modes using exact diagonalization and singular value decomposition of the Hamiltonian in the Majorana representation, while computing the mass gap of the MZM.
-I find that under certain conditions MZM appear distinctively.
-This MZM have potential applications for quantum information as they are topologically protected analogous to the behaviour of the Kitaev chain.
+I investigate the possibility of formation and emergence of edge modes using exact diagonalization and singular value decomposition of the Hamiltonian in the Majorana representation, while computing the mass gap of the MZM and its spectral properties.
+The interplay of cavity induced interactions and effective $p$-wave short range interactions controls the emergence of the signatures of MZM.
+I find that under certain conditions MZM distinctively emerge leading to a superradiant topological phase of matter.
+These MZM have potential applications for quantum information as they are topologically protected analogous to the behaviour of the Kitaev chain.
+The techniques employed lead to a scheme based on the Majorana representation and exact diagonalization with self consistent conditions that can be applied to other fermionic and analog systems termed Light-Matter-Majorana.

-Recent experimental developments with ultracold fermions inside high-Q cavities~\cite{CF1,CF2,CF3,CF4}, motivate further analysis of the properties one might be able to control in these systems.
+Recent experimental developments with ultracold fermions inside high-Q cavities~\cite{CF1,CF2,CF3,CF4,CF5}, motivate further analysis of the properties one might be able to control in these systems.
 Tailoring different regimes and phases of correlated quantum matter with bosonic realizations have been explored with interesting competition scenarios and the emergence of exotic phases of matter with the addition of optical lattices~\cite{E1,E2,E3,H1,P}.
 Ultracold Fermi systems inside cavities have been explored theoretically with ~\cite{PRAF, FQOL1,FQOL2,FQOL3} and without optical lattices~\cite{WOL1,WOL2,WOL3}.
 Further, in the advent of investigating fundamental properties of fermionic systems and possible applications for quantum information of Majorana edge modes~\cite{QIA1,QIA2,QIA3} or analog quantum simulation~\cite{AQS} of condensed matter light-matter hybrid systems motivates this work.
-As it is well known, analog superconducting systems in the tight banding limit with short range pairing present (p-wave symmetry) can support topologically protected Majorana zero modes (MZM) at the edges of the system, the Kitaev model~\cite{Kitaev}.
+As it is well known, analog superconducting systems in the tight banding limit with short range pairing present ($p$-wave symmetry) can support topologically protected Majorana zero modes (MZM) at the edges of the system, the Kitaev model~\cite{Kitaev}.
 These MZM are robust towards decoherence as they are topologically protected, and possibly robust to engineer q-bits with them.